bestbit7/portfolio/_posts/2019-06-23-DataAnalysisusingPandas.md

 People who are female from the first class and 1~9 years old were most likely to have survived.

-63% of the people from the first class survived.
+63% of the people from the first class survived.<br>
-74% of females survived.
+74% of females survived.<br>
-The age groups between 20~29 and 30~39 had highest number of survivors which is 43% of the TOTAL number of the people but ratio wise,61% of people between ages 1~9 had highest possibility of survivng.
+The age groups between 20~29 and 30~39 had highest number of survivors which is 43% of the TOTAL number of the people but ratio wise,61% of people between ages 1~9 had highest possibility of surviving.<br>
 SibSp and Parch were analyzed but the percentages between data are not significant so these attributes were not included in the result.

 **2.**